Bare Feet Wedding In Manaslu Circuit And Tsum Valley Trek

 But bringing a wedding and trek together is a mammoth task!
 For example, every couple wants good photographs to remember their special day and Magical Nepal made sure of that…

 ‘I started my career as a wedding photographer in 2010 and have been to many countries taking photos for wedding couples.
-Prior to my Nepal trip, I had been to Cambodia, Malaysia, Singapore, India, and some European countries for work,’ states Jaya, the photographer who took the beautiful pictures for the wedding of Susannah and Joshua Beckett.
+Before my Nepal trip, I had been to Cambodia, Malaysia, Singapore, India, and some European countries for work,’ states Jaya, the photographer who took the beautiful pictures for the wedding of Susannah and Joshua Beckett.

 ‘I accepted this invitation by Magical Nepal because I thought I might never have a second chance for such a special project again.
 I also wanted to challenge myself.
 Although I have been to many remote regions and some smaller mountains in Vietnam I had never been to such a place as Manaslu.